agirault/cuda-system-utils/README.md

 #### Overview

 This Python script identifies which CUDA Toolkit versions support specific SM (Streaming Multiprocessor) architectures.
 It fetches data by downloading `cuda-nvcc` Debian packages from NVIDIA's official repositories for various Ubuntu distributions and CUDA toolkit versions.
-It then extracts the `nvcc` binary from these packages and runs it with `--list-gpu-code` (or similar commands) to determine the supported SM architectures for that particular CUDA version.
+It then extracts the `nvcc` binary from these packages and runs it with `--help` to determine the supported SM architectures for that particular CUDA version.

-The script aggregates this information and outputs a Markdown table mapping each SM architecture (e.g., `sm_35`, `sm_75`, `sm_90a`) to the CUDA Toolkit versions that support it.
+The script aggregates this information and outputs a Markdown table mapping each SM architecture to the CUDA Toolkit versions that support it.
+By default, it lists base architectures (e.g., `sm_75`, `sm_80`), but can be configured to show arch-specific or family-specific versions as well (e.g. `sm_90a`, `sm_120f`).

 #### Prerequisites

 *   Python 3
 *   `requests` Python package: Install via `pip install requests`.
-*   `dpkg-deb` command-line utility: Typically available on Debian-based systems (like Ubuntu).
+*   `dpkg` command-line utility: Typically available on Debian-based systems (like Ubuntu).
 This is required to extract `.deb` packages.
 *   Internet access: To download CUDA packages from NVIDIA and fetch lists of available versions.

 #### Usage